attal-kush/PLABA/README.md

 * BART
 * BART-LARGE-CNN

-Running the baselines is simple and can be done while the medaa environment is active.
+Running the baselines is simple and can be done while the plaba environment is active.
 Run the following command:

 ```
 python BaselineModelReports.py